-We have entered into separate equity distribution agreements, each dated as of November 13, 2017, with each of SunTrust Robinson Humphrey, Inc., Credit Agricole Securities (USA) Inc., Credit Suisse Securities (USA) LLC, MUFG Securities Americas Inc., Raymond James & Associates, Inc., RBC Capital Markets, LLC, Stifel, Nicolaus & Company, Incorporated and Wells Fargo Securities, LLC under which we may issue and sell shares of our common stock having an aggregate offering price of up to \$750,000,000 from time to time through, at our discretion, any of the agents.
+We entered into separate equity distribution agreements, each dated as of November 13, 2017, amended on December 31, 2018, with each of SunTrust Robinson Humphrey, Inc., Credit Agricole Securities (USA) Inc., Credit Suisse Securities (USA) LLC, MUFG Securities Americas Inc., Raymond James & Associates, Inc., RBC Capital Markets, LLC, Stifel, Nicolaus & Company, Incorporated and Wells Fargo Securities, LLC, under which we may issue and sell shares of our common stock having an aggregate offering price of up to \$750,000,000 from time to time through, at our discretion, any of the agents.
+As of the date of this prospectus supplement, we have sold 5,613,771 shares of common stock having an aggregate offering price of \$95,498,040 under the equity distribution agreements, with common stock having an aggregate offering price of up to \$654,501,960 remaining available for sale under the equity distribution agreements.
 Sales of shares of our common stock, if any, may be made in negotiated transactions, which may include block trades, or transactions that are deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act, including sales made directly on the NYSE or sales made to or through a market maker other than on an exchange or through an electronic communications network.
-Upon its acceptance of instructions from us, the applicable agent will use its commercially reasonable efforts consistent with its sales and trading practices to solicit offers to purchase shares of our common stock, under the terms and subject to the conditions set forth in the applicable agent not to sell common stock if the sales cannot be effected at or above the price designated by us in any instruction.
-We or the applicable agent may suspend the offering of common stock upon proper notice and subject to other conditions.
+Upon its acceptance of instructions from us, the applicable agent will use its commercially reasonable efforts consistent with its sales and trading practices to solicit offers to purchase shares of our common stock, under the terms and subject to the conditions set forth in the applicable equity distribution agreement.
+The agents will not engage in any transactions that stabilize the price of our common stock.
+We may instruct the applicable agent not to sell common stock upon proper notice and subject to other conditions.